 What is Food Traceability?

-Definition: Food traceability is the ability to track any food through all stages of production, processing and distribution.
+Food traceability is the ability to track any food through all stages of production, processing and distribution.

 “Historically, traceability initiatives across companies have not extended across the entire supply chain and have been limited in scope, relying on requirements or regulations such as ‘one up’ and ‘one back’ levels of responsibility, or proprietary-based systems where limited visibility and traceability were heavily reliant on qualification, certification and frequent audits,” said Andrew Stevens and John Johnson, Gartner, Inc. Analysts.
 1

-Preparing Our Supply Chains for the Inevitable
+Preparing Our Supply Chains With Food Traceability Software

-Arming our supply chains with the most up to date hardware and software that can identify and monitor inventory movement through supply chains is a good start.
+Arming our supply chains with the most up to date hardware and software solutions that can identify and monitor inventory movement through supply chains is a good start.
 A major tool that supply chains have quickly adopted is data standardization.
 The most common one is GS1 US, a global non-profit organization that develops and maintains supply chain standards by providing traceability software to track data such as batch/lot number, and sell by/use by/pack dates.3

 Food Recalls Emphasize the Need for Supply Chain Traceability